shira421/seekcamera-glass-detection/README.md

 # Seekcamera Glass Detector

-A thermal imaging application for detecting hot objects using Seek Thermal cameras with advanced contrast enhancement and real-time temperature tracking.
+A thermal imaging application for detecting glass using Seek Thermal cameras and a heat source.
+Leverages the reflective properties of glass in thermal imaging—detecting glass surfaces by identifying reflected heat sources.

 ## Features